 Surgery is performed under general anesthesia.
 One small incision of 2-3 cm is made over the affected area of the spine.
 Muscle dissected near the affected area and retractors are placed which hold the muscle and skin away from the surgical site so that the vertebrae are adequately exposed.

-Under microscope, the culprit disc portion is identified and confirmed using intra-operative radiology.
-The disc is then removedin a piecemeal fashion very carefully while ensuring the nerve is relieved of all unwanted pressure.
+Under the microscope, the culprit disc portion is identified and confirmed using intra-operative radiology.
+The disc is then removed in a piecemeal fashion very carefully while ensuring the nerve is relieved of all unwanted pressure.
 The incision is then closed with sutures.
 The surgery takes about 30 to 45 minutes, the patient goes home on the same day.

-You are admitted in the hospital.
-The patient/ relative is explained the procedure in detail and consent is undertaken.
+You are admitted to the hospital.
+The procedure is explained to the patient/ relative in detail and consent is undertaken.
 Pre-anaesthesia checkup (PAC) is done.
-Once cleared, patient is shifted to OT for procedure.
-Post procedure, the patient is moved to recovery area and once patient is stable, patient is moved to respective room.
+Once cleared, the patient is shifted to OT for the procedure.
+Post-procedure, the patient is moved to the recovery area and once stable, the patient is moved to the respective room.
 There may be a bit of pain for which you will be given analgesics.

 You will be observed in the room.
 Discharge process is undertaken.
 You / relative is explained about the discharge medication and follow up.
-Patient is discharged.
+The patient is discharged.